Filesystem

 write(filename::AbstractString, content)

-Writes the canonical binary representation of `content' to a file that will be created if it does not already exist, or overwritten otherwise.
+Write the canonical binary representation of content to a file, which will be created if it does not exist yet or overwritten if it does exist.

-Returns the number of bytes written to the file.
+Return the number of bytes written into the file.

 #